rounak501/Heath-Management-/CONTRIBUTING.md

-# Contributing to `Sukoon`
+# Contributing to `Aarogya`

- A big welcome and thank you for considering contributing to **Sukoon** open source project! 😀
+ A big welcome and thank you for considering contributing to **Aarogya** open source project! 😀

  *"It’s people like you that make it a reality for users in our community.
 Happy contributing."*